The Carlson Law Firm is currently not accepting new bankruptcy clients. This article is for…

 If you don’t receive your goods, take action

 The previous tip will come in handy if you do not receive the items you purchased.
 Call the company and provide them with your order confirmation number.
-If you cannot get a hold of anybody because the website you ordered from is fake, your credit card company may be able to help you at this point.
+If you cannot get a hold of anybody because the website you ordered from is fake, your credit card company may be able to help you.

 Report the scammer